What is a headache?

 The most common types are tension and migraine headaches.
 These are known as primary headaches.
 Occasionally headaches are a symptom of another problem such as dental problems, infections, eye problems, ear problems, medication side effects or dehydration.
 Rarely, a child may have other symptoms with a headache that cause a doctor to be concerned about the brain and tests may be required.
 Your doctor will tell you if this is needed for your child.

 What is a migraine?

 Migraines often start in childhood or adolescence and may decrease with age or continue through to adulthood.
-A tendency to experience migraines is often inherited.
+Migraines have been reported in children as young as seven.

 - missing meals

 - bright lights such as computer screens, fluorescent lights and sunlight